 Fishing Around Protected Species

 Fishing is important to our way of life and livelihoods in Hawaiʻi.
-Below you can find best practices for how to catch fish and avoid harmful interactions with protected species.
+Below you can find best practices for how to catch fish and avoid harming protected species.

 Why use a Barbless Circle Hook?

 1. It’s better for the fish.
-It’s easier to quickly release unwanted catch without causing damage to the fish, which means more and healthier fish for you to catch in the future.
+It’s easier to quickly release unwanted catch without damaging the fish, which means more and healthier fish for you to catch in the future.

 2. It’s better for you.
 Minimize injury to yourself and others, as well as damage to shirt, shorts, and nets.

-And barbless circle hooks work!
-Preliminary studies on barbless circle hook effectiveness show that they work just as well as barbed hooks.
-And barbless fishers win tournaments!
+Barbless circle hooks work!
+Studies on barbless circle hook effectiveness show that they work just as well as barbed hooks, and barbless fishers win tournaments!
 Check out the Barbless Circle Hook Project on Facebook and Instagram to see more photos of successful barbless circle hook catches.

 How to make a Barbless Circle Hook